northstowekarate/northstowekarate.github.io/training/fees/index.md

 Payment by bank transfer is preferred.
 Please [contact us](/contact/) for details.

+## Cancellation Fees

+Should you cancel within 24 hours notice, you will be charged for the lesson fee.

 ## Membership Fees

 All students who train on a regular basis will need to join the [Japan Karate Association](https://www.jka.or.jp/en/) and get a license.
 License fees are is £35 / year, includes a license book, covers insurance and allows you to grade.